Are you looking for fun things to do in Vernal, Utah? Wait. Maybe you have never heard of Vernal, Utah?

 It is very close to the Colorado and Wyoming state lines.

 Before you plan your trip to Vernal you may what to book your accommodations.
 There are a few hotel choices in Vernal.

-We actually decided to stay at the Springhills Suites.
+We actually decided to stay at the Springhill Suites.
 We looked into camping but decided to just get a hotel room instead.

-Things to Do in Vernal - City Tour
+1. Things to Do in Vernal Utah – Take a City Tour

-Vernal has some fun, Instagram worthy murals.
+Vernal, Utah has some fun, Instagram-worthy murals.
 One of the first things I wanted to do was check them out and take lots of pictures.

-All of these murals are located on the main street through town.
+All of these murals are located on the main street throughout town.
 It was very easy to find parking spots around these locations.

 This is Vernal

 We loved seeing all the dinosaur paintings around town.
 We had fun playing around and posing in front of the Murals.